-- An apprentice is only allowed one change in classification per year. - This change is to occur on or after the member's anniversary date.
-(Anniversary Date: The date that the last

-- rate change occurred based on meeting all required criteria.) - Must achieve the minimum hours required (see Article 14.01(a)) - Attend appropriate training course as approved by the JATC and passing a subsequent exam. - (b) A completed Proof of Hours form shall be required to establish all classifications.
+- (i) An Apprentice is only allowed 1 change in classification per year. - (ii) This change is to occur on or after the Member's anniversary date.
+[Anniversary Date: The date that the last rate change occurred based on meeting all required criteria.] - (iii) Must achieve the minimum hours required [see Clause 14.01(a)] - (iv) Attend appropriate training course as approved by the JATC and passing a subsequent exam. - (b) A completed Proof of Hours form shall be required to establish all classifications.